-The .hex file contains the data for the program memory (Flash) of the ATmega processor.
+The .hex file contains the data for the program memory (flash) of the ATmega processor.

 The .eep file contains the data for the EEPROM of the ATmega.
-Both files must be loaded into the correct storage.
+Both files must be loaded into the correct memory.

-In addition, the ATmega must be properly configured with the fuses.
+Additionally the ATmega must be configured correctly with the "fuses".

-If you use the Makefile together with the program avrdude [9], you need no precise knowledge of the details of the fuses.
+If you use the Makefile together with the program avrdude [9], you need no need to know the details of the fuses.

-You only need to call "make fuses" if you do not use quartz or you must call "make fuses-crystal" if you have a 8MHz crystal installed on the board.
+You only need to call "make fuses" if you don't use crystal or you need to call need to call "make fuses-crystal" if you have a 8MHz crystal installed on the board.

-If you are not sure about the fuses, let them go first set by the factory and get the tester running in this state.
+If you are not sure about the fuses, leave them as they were set by the set by the factory and run the tester in this state.
+It may be that the program runs too slowly if you use the program data generated for 8MHz-operation, but this is not the case. but this can be corrected later!

-It may be that the program is running too slow if you are running for the 8MHz operation used program data, but you can correct that later!
+But wrong set fuses can prevent the later ISP programming.

-But incorrectly set fuses can prevent later ISP programming.
+8.3.
+Operation System Linux

-8.2.1.
-Operation System Linux The programming below Linux brings many advantages, because this OS was developed by experts who are based on the wishes of users.
-In addition, the environment is available for free and perfectly maintained.
+Programming below Linux brings many advantages, because this OS was developed by experts who are oriented on the users' wishes.
+In addition, the environment is available free of charge and perfectly maintained.